The path from lattice QCD to the short-distance contribution to $0\nu\beta\beta$ decay with a light Majorana neutrino

-Lattice QCD, which numerically solves QCD on a finite grid in an Euclidean spacetime, has the promise of reliably constraining the EFTs of $0\nu\beta\beta$ in the few-nucleon sector~\cite{Cirigliano:2020yhp, Davoudi:2020ngi, Cirigliano:2019jig}, and has already demonstrated its reach and capability in constraining pionic matrix elements for lepton-number violating processes $\pi^- \to \pi^+\,(ee)$ and $\pi^-\pi^- \to ee$ within the light-neutrino scenario~\cite{Feng:2018pdq, Tuo:2019bue, Detmold:2020jqv}, the $\pi^- \to \pi^+\,(ee)$ process within a heavy-scale scenario~\cite{Nicholson:2018mwc}, as well as the two-neutrino double-$\beta$ decay ($2\nu\beta\beta$) of a two-nucleon state~\cite{Shanahan:2017bgi,Tiburzi:2017iux} (the latter yet at unphysically large quark masses due to the computational cost).
-Lattice-QCD matrix elements for these processes, however, lack certain complexities compared with the desired $nn \to pp\,(ee)$ process with a light Majorana neutrino, whose determination is the key to matching to the EFT descriptions developed in recent years~\cite{Cirigliano:2018hja, Cirigliano:2019vdj, Cirigliano:2018yza}.
+Lattice QCD (LQCD), which numerically solves QCD on a finite grid in an Euclidean spacetime, has the promise of reliably constraining the EFTs of $0\nu\beta\beta$ in the few-nucleon sector~\cite{Cirigliano:2020yhp, Davoudi:2020ngi, Cirigliano:2019jig}, and has already demonstrated its reach and capability in constraining pionic matrix elements for lepton-number violating processes $\pi^- \to \pi^+\,(ee)$ and $\pi^-\pi^- \to ee$ within the light-neutrino scenario~\cite{Feng:2018pdq, Tuo:2019bue, Detmold:2020jqv}, the $\pi^- \to \pi^+\,(ee)$ process within a heavy-scale scenario~\cite{Nicholson:2018mwc}, as well as the (lepton-number conserving) two-neutrino double-$\beta$ decay ($2\nu\beta\beta$) of a two-nucleon state~\cite{Shanahan:2017bgi,Tiburzi:2017iux} (the latter yet at unphysically large quark masses due to the computational cost).
+LQCD matrix elements for these processes, however, lack certain complexities compared with the desired $nn \to pp\,(ee)$ process with a light Majorana neutrino, whose determination is the key to matching to an EFT description.
 While the numerical evaluations of the matrix elements are underway, the interpretation of these matrix elements in terms of the physical amplitude, and their matching to EFTs have so far been missing from the course of developments.
-In this paper, such a framework will be developed and presented for the first time, and the steps involved in the matching will be described.
-This framework, along with a realistic example that will be outlined, therefore, demonstrate how the results of this work can be used in the ongoing and upcoming studies to obtain the short-distance LEC of the EFT from the lattice QCD output.
+In this Letter, such a framework will be developed and presented for the first time.
+This framework, along with a realistic example to be outlined, demonstrate how the results of this work can be used in the upcoming studies to obtain the short-distance LEC of the EFT from LQCD.
+This matching framework builds upon major developments in recent years in accessing local and non-local transition amplitudes in hadronic physics from the corresponding finite-volume matrix elements in Euclidean spacetime obtained with LQCD~\cite{Lellouch:2000pv, Detmold:2004qn, Meyer:2011um, Briceno:2012yi, Bernard:2012bi, Briceno:2014uqa, Briceno:2015csa, Briceno:2015tza, Christ:2015pwa, Briceno:2019opb, Feng:2020nqj}, and in particular, a recent work on developing a similar formalism for the two-neutrino process $nn \to pp\,(ee\bar{\nu}_e\bar{\nu}_e)$~\cite{Davoudi:2020xdv}.
+Nonetheless, the neutrinoless process involves additional complexities due to a propagating neutrino in the intermediate state, requiring new components to be included in the matching condition between finite and infinite-volume matrix elements, as well as Minkowski and Euclidean matrix elements.